Road-tripping Your Way to Thanksgiving Dinner

 10150 Shaker Dr.

-Situated between Baltimore and Washington, D.C., Columbia is well positioned for those planning to explore some of the Northeast’s finest GEM attractions.
+Situated between Baltimore and Washington, D.C., Columbia is well-positioned for those planning to explore some of the Northeast’s finest GEM attractions.
 If you plan to be in the area on Thanksgiving, make your reservations in advance.
-The Kings Contrivance offers fine dining in a restored 19th-century mansion surrounded by gardens.
-You’ll feel like you are having dinner at a country estate, yet the cuisine has an international flair with influences from Europe and Asia.
-Turkey is on the three-course fixed price menu ($49, per person), along with fish and other meat selections.
+The Kings Contrivance offers fine dining in a restored 19th-century mansion surrounded by gardens; seating is from noon to 7.
+You’ll feel like you are dining at a country estate, yet the cuisine has an international flair with influences from Europe and Asia.
+Several gluten-free offerings are on the menu, including halibut.
+Turkey also is on the three-course fixed price menu ($65, per person), along with fish and other selections.
 Prices vary for children's menu items.

 The Olde Pink House